JBZoo/CSV-Blueprint/README.md

 </details>

-## Report examples
+## Report Examples

-As a result of the validation process, you will receive a human-readable table with a list of errors found in the CSV file.
-By defualt, the output format is a table, but you can choose from a variety of formats, such as text, GitHub, GitLab, TeamCity, JUnit, and more.
-For example, the following output is generated using the `table` format.
+The validation process culminates in a human-readable report detailing any errors identified within the CSV file.
+While the default report format is a table, the tool supports various output formats, including text, GitHub, GitLab, TeamCity, JUnit, among others, to best suit your project's needs and your personal or team preferences.

-Default report format is `table`:
+When using the `table` format (default), the output is organized in a clear, easily interpretable table that lists all discovered errors.
+This format is ideal for quick reviews and sharing with team members for further action.

 <!-- auto-update:output-table -->
 ```